dimikot/ent-framework/gitbook/getting-started/ent-api-select-by-expression.md

 ## Custom Engine Specific Features

-The syntax of `select()` call (as all other Ent API calls) is generic and engine independent, be it PostgreSQL or any other database.
-It allows to pass the last additional engine-specific argument though, to let you use the most of PostgreSQL features without falling back to vanilla SQL queries prematurely.
+The default `select()` call (as all other Ent API calls) is generic and engine independent, be it PostgreSQL or any other database.
+In addition to that, `select()` allows to pass the last optional engine-specific argument, to let you use the most of PostgreSQL features without falling back to vanilla SQL queries prematurely.

 ```typescript
 const comments = await EntComment.select(